mug-n-ai/AstrOmakase/docs/index.markdown

 These tools can be installed based on personal preference and specific needs.

+### Included Fonts

+The package also includes a collection of fonts that are commonly used:
+- Garamond
+- Handjet
+- Helvetica
+- Roboto
+- Times New Roman
+- tt chocolates

 ## Installation

 AstrOmakase simplifies the setup process, allowing you to focus on your research without the hassle of manual configuration.